keboola/connection-docs/components/data-apps/index.md

 permalink: /components/data-apps/
 ---

-{% include warning.html content="This feature is in public beta.
-All Data Apps are terminated at midnight." %}

 * TOC
 {:toc}

+{% include warning.html content="This feature is in public beta.
+All data apps are terminated at midnight." %}

 ## Overview
 Data apps are simple, interactive web applications that use data to deliver insight or automatically take action.
 They are usually custom-tailored to tackle a specific problem and enable a dynamic, purpose-built user experience.

-Some examples of data apps could be recommendation engines, interactive segmentation, AI integration, data visualization, customized internal reporting tools for business teams, financial app to get insights on your spend patterns etc.
+Examples of data apps include recommendation engines, interactive segmentation, AI integration, data visualization, customized internal reporting tools for business teams, financial apps to get insights on your spend patterns, etc.

-Data apps could be written in any language.
+Data apps may be written in any language.
 However, for now Keboola only supports apps written in [Streamlit](https://streamlit.io/), which is a Python framework for rapid development of such applications.

-As mentioned above, a data app is a simple web application, which can be deployed inside a Keboola Connection project and can be publicly accessed also from the outside of the project.
+As mentioned above, a data app is a simple web application, which can be deployed inside a Keboola Connection project and also publicly accessed from outside the project.
 It means that the users that will access your data app don't need access to a Keboola Connection project.

 ## Create a Data App
-There are two ways how to create a data app in Keboola Connection.
+There are two ways to create a data app in Keboola Connection.
 Select a deployment type that will suit your needs:
 - **Code** – Just paste a Streamlit code to create a simple data app.
 - **Git repository** – Specify a git repository with Streamlit app sources.
 This is more suitable for complex applications.